kubernetes/website/content/zh/docs/concepts/services-networking/service.md

 <!--
 ## Virtual IP implementation {#the-gory-details-of-virtual-ips}

-The previous information should be sufficient for many people who want to use Services.
+The previous information should be sufficient for many people who just want to use Services.
 However, there is a lot going on behind the scenes that may be worth understanding.
 -->